So let’s talk about how to feel amazing on a ketogenic diet which is just low carb, essentially.

-Now as any of you know who follow me obsessively is I have been on a ketogenic diet for a little while now and which this is something I do a couple times a year to just sort of reset everything.
+Now as any of you who follow me, and especially those who follow me obsessively, know I’ve been on a ketogenic diet for a while now and which this is something I do a couple times a year to sort of reset everything.
 I have a lot of experience with ketosis and caught some attention years back for my blogging about it.

-But if you don’t know what I am talking about or anything about ketosis and are kind of a ignorant savage, then CLICK HERE.
-That is a post I wrote on the pros and cons and why you might consider doing something like this.
+But if you don’t know what I am talking about or anything about ketosis then CLICK HERE and become enlightened.
+That is a post I wrote on the pros and cons and why you might consider doing something like this to begin with.

-So the biggest thing about getting into ketosis (going low carb, low-to-moderate protein, high fat) is many people go through what is called the “carb flu” or a period where you may feel rather downtrodden.
-I have talked about why this happens and how it is mostly linked to being metabolically inflexible.
+So the biggest thing about getting into ketosis (going low carb, low-to-moderate protein, high fat) is many people suffer through what is called the “carb flu” or a period where you feel rather downtrodden and terrible.
+I have talked about why this happens and how it is linked to being metabolically inflexible.

-But this post is not about explaining ketosis or why you should do it (click above, and see my other post for that) but rather to give you some ideas on how to feel your best while not eating hardly any carbs.
-I will make this a sort of bulleted list, since I know people are not accustomed to reading entire paragraphs these days.
+But this post is not about explaining ketosis or why you should do it (that’s what the other post is for) but rather to give you some ideas on how to feel your best while not eating hardly any carbs.
+I will make this a sort of bulleted list, since I know people don’t always like long paragraphs.

 7 Ways to Feel Amazing on a Low Carb Diet